BillTheBest/m2x-groovy/README.md

 ## Example Usage

 In order to be able to use these Groovy script examples, you will need an [AT&T M2X](https://m2x.att.com/) API key and a Data Source Feed ID.
-If you don't have an API key, create an account and, once registered and with your account activated, create a new [Data Source Blueprint](https://m2x.att.com/blueprints), and copy the `Feed ID` and `API Key` values.
+If you don't have an API key, create an account and, once registered and with your account activated, create a new [Data Source Blueprint](https://m2x.att.com/blueprints), and set aside the `Feed ID` and `API Key` values for later use.

 Leveraging the M2X Java library
 =======================